National Student Exchange (NSE)

 Students interested in the program must attend UAS for a year before leaving on exchange.

 Depending on university selection and space availability, a student participating in NSE usually has the option to continue paying tuition and general fees to UAS or in-state resident tuition and fees at the host school.
-These financial options are indicated as Plan A or Plan B. Course or lab fees, orientation, parking and other specific fees are paid to the host campus.
-Some universities require NSE students to pay a small NSE activity fee as well.
+These financial options are indicated as Plan A or Plan B. Course or lab fees, orientation, parking, and other miscellaneous fees are paid to the host campus.
+All fees and costs are available to view before participants apply and can be accessed on individual university profiles.

 Housing & Meals